severalnines/docs/user-guide/mysql/settings.rst

 Manages the default backup directory and retention period.

-* **Backup Directory**
-	- Default backup directory.
-This directory will be created automatically if does not exist on the target node.

 * **Backup Retention Period**
 	- Backup retention period in days.
 Backups older than the retention period (days) will be deleted.
 Set to 0 for no retention.